BYUKUSENGEJeannine/18RP05558/README.md

 ==================
 for admin user
 ==============
--or use (coco22@gmail.com as username and password as password) and can bck to index using logout.
+-or use (coco22@gmail.com as username and password as password) and can back to index using logout.
-note: after login admin can update ,select,insert user,delete and show the users for mudugudu user
+note: after login admin can update ,select,insert user,delete and show the users

+-other users try to login which is not in the database can not get permission for login

+-only admin and with its password which is match well can get permission to login. and other users like mudugudu who can want to make attendance. for mudugudu user
 =================
 use his/her account created by admin to login then, make attendence other change according to his/her permission